hypernym-studio/nuxt-gsap/README.md

 ## Features

 - Helps you integrate `GSAP` javascript animation library
-- Allows you to easily set options through the module
+- Allows you to easily animate elements via custom `v-gsap` directive 🔥
-- Provides a solution for building `high-performance` animations that work in every major browser
+- Provides a solution for global use via `this.$gsap`
 - `Zero-config` setup ready to go 🚀

-## Setup
+## Quick Start

 1. Add `nuxt-gsap-module` dependency to your project